-Learn about the latest innovations in PD care through our Nurse Webinar Series, designed for and by Scholars of The Edmond J. Safra Visiting Nurse Faculty Program at PDF.
-Scholars of this program represent an innovative network of nurse educators who are working with PDF to advance research, care and nursing education.
+Learn about the latest innovations in PD care through our Nurse Webinar Series, designed for and by Scholars of The Edmond J. Safra Visiting Nurse Faculty Program at the Parkinson's Foundation.
+Scholars of this program represent an innovative network of nurse educators who are working with the Foundation to advance research, care and nursing education.
 The series supports their ongoing education and collaboration.
 Other professionals who share these goals are invited to join the series.

 Participants may view webinars live or view recordings afterwards.
-Through PDF’s sponsorship of the American Society on Aging, continuing education units (CEUs) are available to nurses who participate live or within 30 days of each webinar.
+Through the Parkinson's Foundation's sponsorship of the American Society on Aging, continuing education units (CEUs) are available to nurses who participate live or within 30 days of each webinar.

-Moderated by: Gwyn M. Vernon, M.S.N., R.N., C.R.N.P., Co-Founder and National Director of The Edmond J. Safra Visiting Nurse Faculty Program at PDF
+Moderated by: Gwyn M. Vernon, M.S.N., R.N., C.R.N.P., Co-Founder and National Director of The Edmond J. Safra Visiting Nurse Faculty Program at the Parkinson’s Foundation